 In March 2012, ODOE issued the Project Order informing Idaho Power of the issues identified through public comments, the applicable regulations, and the impact analysis areas it must address in its Application for Site Certificate.

 In early 2013, Idaho Power submitted a Preliminary Application for Site Certificate to EFSC through ODOE.
-Because there have been numerous changes to the project design, including route refinements, Idaho Power intends to submit an application amendment to ODOE in spring 2015.
+Because there have been numerous changes to the project design, including route refinements, Idaho Power intends to submit an amended application to ODOE in mid-2017.

-ODOE is not expected to make a determination on the completeness of the application until fall 2015.
+ODOE is not expected to make a determination on the completeness of the application until the end of 2017 or early 2018.
 ODOE will provide public notice and host information meetings along the route after deeming the application complete and final.

-ODOE expects to issue the Draft Proposed Order (DPO) for public review and comment in early 2016.
+ODOE expects to issue the Draft Proposed Order (DPO) for public review and comment in 2018.
 The DPO will include ODOE’s recommendation to EFSC on whether to grant Idaho Power a site certificate for the proposed project, and ODOE’s recommended site certificate conditions.
-When the DPO is issued EFSC will hold a series of formal public hearings to hear comments on the application and the DPO.
+When the DPO is issued EFSC will hold a series of formal public hearings to hear comments on the DPO.

-After consideration of the comments on the DPO (including those from EFSC), ODOE will revise the DPO and then issue the Proposed Order with a Notice of Contested Case.
+After consideration of the comments on the DPO, ODOE will revise the DPO and then issue the Proposed Order with a Notice of Contested Case.
 EFSC will not make its final decision on the site certificate until after the contested case proceeding has concluded.

 ODOE and EFSC will review Idaho Power's application documents using the siting standards.